Srivatsan6923/EE5179-Deep-Learning-for-Imaging_KLA_Project/README.md

 This repository contains the implementation of a novel deep learning model for image denoising and deblurring.
 The proposed architecture is built upon the U-Net framework and is enhanced with Spatial and Channel Attention (SCA) mechanisms and Non-Local Blocks to improve restoration quality and preserve defects of interest.

-**Overview**
+## Overview

 The model is designed to recover clean images from noisy and blurred inputs while preserving critical regions.
+It effectively removes noise and blur, ensuring that important features such as edges and textures remain intact.
+By combining Charbonnier Loss, SSIM Loss, and Edge Loss, the model optimizes both pixel-level accuracy and structural fidelity, making it ideal for applications that require high-quality image restoration and preservation of key details.

-**Key architectural highlights**
+## Key architectural highlights

-U-Net Framework: For multi-scale feature extraction and reconstruction.
+- U-Net Framework: For multi-scale feature extraction and reconstruction.

-Spatial and Channel Attention: Dynamically prioritizes significant regions in the image.
+- Spatial and Channel Attention: Dynamically prioritizes significant regions in the image.

-Non-Local Block: Captures global dependencies to enhance restoration performance.
+- Non-Local Block: Captures global dependencies to enhance restoration performance.

 ![Proposed_Model](Model_Architecture/Proposed_Model.png)

-**Dataset**
+## Dataset

 The experiments use the **MVTec Anomaly Detection (AD) dataset**, modified to include artificially degraded images (noise and blur).

 This dataset is organized into the following 15 categories: tile, wood, grid, pill, capsule, screw, carpet, cable, hazelnut, toothbrush, zipper, metal nut, leather, transistor, bottle

-Training Set: 932 degraded images and corresponding clean ground truth.
+- Training Set: 932 degraded images and corresponding clean ground truth.
-Validation Set: 88 degraded images with corresponding clean ground truth.
+- Validation Set: 88 degraded images with corresponding clean ground truth.
-Defect Masks: Provided to ensure critical regions are preserved during restoration.
+- Defect Masks: Provided to ensure critical regions are preserved during restoration.

 ## Experimental Settings
 - Framework: PyTorch